‘What do you collect?’ my colleague asked me the other day.

-Depending on a size of your home, the amount of your things and your willingness of decluttering – this is the area that requires a more in depth discussion.
+Depending on the size of your home, the number of your things and your willingness of decluttering – this is the area that requires a more in-depth discussion.

 But regardless of all these things, there are certain things you can start decluttering and let go.

-It’s about time to stop making excuses and get rid off stuff that no longer add value to your life or make you happy.
+It’s about time to stop making excuses and get rid off stuff that no longer adds value to your life or make you happy.

 Here’s a list to get started and help you instantly declutter your home today!

 This is a starter list and I’ll keep adding things on to it over time – so keep checking back.

 In the meantime, over to you – what have you recently declutter and why?